graygnuorg/pound/README.md

 Notice, that the two statements `Address`, and `Port` are in general mandatory both in `ListenHTTP` and in `Backend`.
-There are two exceptions, however: if `Address` is a file name of a UNIX socket file, of if an already opened socket is passed to __pound__ via the `SocketFrom` statement.
+There are two exceptions, however: if `Address` is a file name of a UNIX socket file, or if an already opened socket is passed to __pound__ via the `SocketFrom` statement.
 These two cases are discussed below.

 Argument to the `Address` statement can be an IPv4 or IPv6 address,